What is FedRAMP Moderate Equivalent and Do You Need It?

 • You can’t sell directly to a government agency.
 If you do find a sponsor, you would already have FedRAMP moderate security controls in place so getting authorized should be fairly simple.

-Paramify makes FedRAMP equivalence easier by automating SSP generation.
+Paramify makes FedRAMP equivalence easier by automating security planning, SSP generation and POA&M management.

 You’ll need an SSP (system security plan) to be FedRAMP authorized or FedRAMP equivalent.
 An SSP is hundreds to thousands of pages that track your security controls.